-Spanish I 5533 Recommended prior year Language Arts grade average of an 85 or higher Credit: 1 This is the same course as Spanish I offered in grades 9 - 12.
+Spanish I 5533 Recommended prior year Language Arts grade average of an 85 or higher Recommended Grade: 9-12 Credit: 1 This is the same course as Spanish I offered in grades 9 - 12.
 The focus of the course is authentic, real-world communication, as students make connections and compare their own language and culture to the communities of the Spanish-speaking world.
 This course focuses on six AP themes.
 Classes are conducted in the target language for 90% of the time, with great attention to comprehensible input which includes: slower speech, repetition, modeling, frequent checks for understanding, visuals, gestures, frequent opportunities for students to practice, and use of English only when necessary.
 Students will be assessed regularly in the three modes of communication: interpersonal (unscripted conversation to complete a task), interpretive (reading, listening, viewing), and presentational (rehearsed and revised oral and written products).
-Language learners in Spanish I are expecte to reach a Novice-Mid to Novice-High proficiency level upon completion of thi course according to the TEKS for LOTE.
+Language learners in Spanish I are expected to reach a Novice-Mid to Novice-High proficiency level upon completion of this course according to theTEKS for LOTE.
 Grade points are earned toward high school GPA (Grade Point Average).
 This class is conducted in Spanish a significant amount of time.
-Spanish II 5543 Recommended Grade: 9-12 Credit: 1 This course continues the development of listening, speaking, reading, and writing in the Spanish language.
-The focus of the course is authentic, real-world communication, as students make connections and compare their course focuses on six AP themes.
+Spanish II 5543 Spanish I Recommended Grade: 9-12 Credit: 1 This course continues the development of listening, speaking, reading, and writing in the Spanish language.
+The focus of the course is authentic, real- world communication, as students make connections and compare their own language and culture to the communities of the Spanish- speaking world.
+This course focuses on six AP themes.
 Classes are conducted in the target language for 90% of the time, with great attention to comprehensible input which includes: slower speech, repetition, modeling, frequent checks for understanding, visuals, gestures, frequent opportunities for students to practice, and use of English only when necessary.
-Students will be assessed regularly in the three modes of communication: interpersonal (unscripted conversation to complete a task), interpretive (reading, listening, and view and presentational (rehearsed and revised oral and written products).
-Language learners in Spanish II are expected to reach a Novice-High to Intermediate-Low proficiency level upon completion of this course accord to the TEKS for LOTE.
-Grade points are earned toward high school GPA (G point average).
-This class is conducted in Spanish a significant amount of Spanish III 5563 Spanish II Grade Level Recommendation: 10 - 12 Credit: 1 Students will increase their ability to communicate in Spanish orally and in writing.
+Students will be assessed regularly in the three modes of communication: interpersonal (unscripted conversation to complete a task), interpretive (reading, listening, and viewing), and presentational (rehearsed and revised oral and written products).
+Language learners in Spanish II are expected to reach a Novice-High to Intermediate-Low proficiency level upon completion of this course according to the TEKS for LOTE.
+Grade points are earned toward high school GPA (Grade point average).
+This class is conducted in Spanish a significant amount of time.
+Spanish III 5563 Spanish II Grade Level Recommendation: 10 - 12 Credit: 1 Students will increase their ability to communicate in Spanish orally and in writing.
 Reading skills will be strengthened by inclusion of poetry and other specific literary genres.
 Students will develop a more sophisticated understanding of the applications of the language and culture by participating in real world scenarios in listening, speaking, reading, and writing.
 This course focuses on six AP themes.
 Language learners in Spanish III are expected to reach Intermediate-Low to Intermediate-Mid proficiency level upon completion of this course according to the TEKS for LOTE.
 This class is conducted predominantly in Spanish.